Mat-Longinow/BiolaLearning/README.md

 * Sinatra

-Many thanks goes out to [@rift137](https://github.com/rift137) for you help in the journey!
+Many thanks goes out to [@rift137](https://github.com/rift137) for your help in the journey!